ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 3. Sign out of Windows, and then sign back in using the new user account.

 5. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
-Make sure to note the installation location (such as `C:\`).

-6. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt:
+6. To authorize the EDM Upload Agent, open Windows Command Prompt and run the following command:

     `EdmUploadAgent.exe /Authorize`

-    When prompted, sign in using your work or school account for Office 365 (you must be a global admin, compliance administrator, or Exchange Online administrator).
+    You'll be prompted to sign in.
+Use your work or school account for Office 365 (you must be a global admin, compliance administrator, or Exchange Online administrator).

-The next step is to use the EDM Upload Agent to index the sensitive data, and upload the indexed data.
+The next step is to use the EDM Upload Agent to index the sensitive data, and then upload the indexed data.

 ### Index and upload the sensitive data